This post was done after the Spurs defeat. With the first paragraph, you'll see which Spurs game it refers to.

 That's one thing from the past we should never let go of: the standard.

 In one player, he summed up United.
 Dalot couldn't pass straight, he couldn't control the ball, he was slow to react to things, his marking was poor, he lacked concentration.
-The full-back looked slow and lethargic.
+The full-back looked slow and lethargic too.
 These aren't things we ever associate with Dalot yet it was plain to see.

 The team were the exact same.